Marc Girardin: Biography

 Girardin was born in Paris.
-After a brilliant university career in the city, he began in 1828 to contribute to the Journal des Débats, on the staff of which he remained for nearly half a century.
+In 1828 he started contributing to the Journal des Débats, where he remained on staff for nearly half a century.
 After the July Revolution and the accession of Louis Philippe as King of the French (the liberal July Monarchy), he was appointed professor of history at the Sorbonne and master of requests in the Conseil d'État.
 Soon afterwards he exchanged his chair of history for one of poetry, continuing to contribute political articles to the Journal des Débats, and sitting as deputy in the Chamber from 1835 to 1848.

 In 1833, he was charged with a mission to study German methods of education, and issued a report advocating the necessity of newer methods and of technical instruction.
 In 1844 he was elected a member of the French Academy.

 During the Revolution of February 1848 Girardin was for a moment a minister, but after the establishment of the Second French Republic, he was not re-elected deputy in the National Assembly.

 After the Franco-Prussian War, he was returned to the Bordeaux assembly by his old département — Haute-Vienne.
 His Orléanist tendencies and his objections to the Third Republic were strong, and although he at first supported Adolphe Thiers, he afterwards became a leader of the opposition to the president.
-He died, however, in 1873 at Morsang-sur-Seine, before Theirs was actually driven from power.
+He died in 1873 at Morsang-sur-Seine, before Thiers was driven from power.
+He was buried at Père Lachaise (Division 32).